 The elements of kidnapping are set forth in two separate sections of N.J.S.
 2C:13-2, specifically sections a. and b.
-Section, a. provides for the holding of victim for ransom, reward or as a hostage.
-Section b. provides for the holding of a victim for some other purposes which are subsequently enumerated in subsections (1) - (4).
+Section a. addresses the holding of victim for ransom, reward or as a hostage.
+Section b. addresses the holding of a victim for other purposes identified in subsections (1) - (4).
 Rather than separate the elements of this crime into two sections, the elements set forth in section b. have been incorporated into section a.
 As modified, the unlawful conduct that constitutes kidnapping is set forth in a single section.
-The format, not the substance, of the kidnapping statute has been modified to clarify the statute and to adapt it to present social needs.
+The form, not the substance, of the kidnapping statute has been modified.

 The unification of the elements of kidnapping into a single section has eliminated the need for a separate section b.
-This section has been eliminated and the balance of the statute renumbered in a serial manner.
+This section has been eliminated and the balance of the statute renumbered.